 The closed school discharge is available if you attended a school that closed while you were enrolled or if you withdrew 120 days before the school’s closure.
-(Note that the period changed from 90 days to 120 days as of July 1, 2014).
+The government may extend the 120 day period in certain circumstances.

-EDMC Schools: EDMC was one of the biggest for-profit school companies, and owned chains including the Art Institutes, Argosy University, and South University.
+EDMC Schools: EDMC was a large for-profit school company that owned chains including the Art Institutes, Argosy University, and South University.
 In 2017, EDMC sold most of its schools to Dream Center Education Holdings, LLC, a subsidiary of a LA-based religious organization, the Dream Center Foundation.
 On Friday, June 29, 2018, Education Management Corporation (EDMC) and 58 related companies filed for bankruptcy.
 The bankruptcy filings include some of the campuses that EDMC sold and also some that it didn’t sell.
 To find out more, the Project on Predatory Student Lending has posted information about Art Institutes bankruptcies and closures.

 Regency: Regency Beauty Institute closed on September 28, 2016.
 At the time of the closure, Regency was operating in 19 states at 79 locations.
 The Department of Education has posted information related to this closure, including a series of national webinars for Regency students.

 Vaterrot College.
 Closure announced in December 2018.

 You are eligible for a closed school discharge only if you were unable to complete the educational program because your school closed.
 If a school had a number of different branches, you must have been attending a branch that closed.
 If you were attending an online program, the physical headquarters of your online school must have closed.